ToshioCP/Gtk4-tutorial/gfm/author_guide.md

 The requirements for the pdf target differ from the gfm or html targets:

 - Section links: Must use fragment identifiers (e.g., `#link-to-files`).
 They link to ATX header IDs created by Pandoc.
 For further information, see [Pandoc User's Manual - Extension: auto_identifiers](https://pandoc.org/MANUAL.html#extension-auto_identifiers).
 - Other files: Both root-relative and relative URLs are supported.
-The links usually point to C source files or directories.
+The links usually refer to C source files or directories.
 The Ruby script converts these links to point to the corresponding blob or tree pages in the GitHub Gtk4-tutorial repository.

 Example: